kleinschmidt/kleinschmidt.github.io/content/blog/hello-world.md

 ## Some history

-These templates and CSS are an organic outgrowth of this sites past as a bunch of HTML and CSS that I hacked together because someone told me I needed to have a website when I was applying to grad school.[^gh-orig]
+These templates and CSS are an organic outgrowth of this site's past as a bunch of HTML and CSS that I hacked together because someone told me I needed to have a website when I was applying to grad school.[^gh-orig]